eresearchrmit/docker-estored/README.md

 Docker images used
 ==================

-The **official MySQL docker image** is used without modification.
+The **official MySQL docker image (version 5.7)** is used without modification.
-Complete documentation of the MySQL Docker imqge at: https://hub.docker.com/_/mysql/
+Complete documentation of the MySQL Docker image at: https://hub.docker.com/_/mysql/

 A **modified version of the official RabbitMQ Docker image** is used, in order to enable SSL.
 Complete documentation of the official RabbitMQ image at: https://hub.docker.com/_/rabbitmq/